flutter-mapbox-gl/maps/README.md

 flutter pub add mapbox_gl
 ```

+### Mobile

-### Private Mapbox access token
+#### Secret Mapbox access token

-On mobile, a secret access token with the *Downloads: Read* scope is **required** for the underlying Mapbox SDKs to be downloaded.
+A secret access token with the `Downloads: Read` scope is required for the underlying Mapbox SDKs to be downloaded.
 Information on setting it up is available in the Mapbox documentation:
 [Android](https://docs.mapbox.com/android/maps/guides/install/),
 [iOS](https://docs.mapbox.com/ios/maps/guides/install/).